Logo GameDevFoundry

 3. Mitigation Plan Table:

-Example: Server instability during launch Build load-testing plan DevOps Lead High
+Example: Server instability during launch M H Build load-testing plan; investigate backup providers N Maybe (related to business interruption) DevOps Lead High In Progress